-Viewlets can be reordered within the dashboard.
-Click the top portion of the viewlet and drag and drop it to a new position.
+To move a viewlet up or down, click the top of it and drag and drop it to a new position.

 4.3.7.6 Resize Viewlets

 The height of viewlets can be resized.
 The updated size will be retained from session to session until the viewlet is resized again.